redjohnsh/arewelibadwaitayet/README.md

-# Are We LibAdwaita Yet?
+# Are We Adwaita Yet?

-Welcome to the "Are We LibAdwaita Yet?" website, where you can explore a curated collection of apps that utilize `libadwaita`.
+Welcome to the "Are We Adwaita Yet?" website, where you can explore a curated collection of apps that utilize `libadwaita`.
 While this list may not encompass every app in existence, it provides a snapshot of apps that we are aware of and welcomes contributions from the community to expand the selection.

 ## 🚀 Project Structure